Kanchanaburi Entry Requirements

 Passport

-Must be valid for at least 6 months beyond your date of entry.
-Must have at least one blank visa page.
+Must be valid for at least 6 months beyond your planned departure from Thailand

 Proof of Onward Travel